rai-hi/rails-skin-patterning/README.md

 To reproduce other types of pattern, select a preset from the dropdown in the panel at the bottom, and press simulate.
 Once complete, it will be played in the top box.

-To understand the other controls and come up with your own simulations, read the section on custom simulations.
-In order to understand it, you may want to also read the model information section.
+To understand the other controls and come up with your own simulations, read the `Advanced usage` section.
+In order to understand it, you may want to also read the `Model information` section.

 ## Demo
 You can view a running demo of the project at [this link](https://skin-simulator.herokuapp.com).